11 Kingdom Come Deliverance 2 tips and tricks to help you serf on

 2. Build a Fast Travel network and use it mostly by day

-Each major settlement you reach is a place you can fast travel to, marked on your map by a blue icon with a wheel (if you reach a settlement and it doesn't come up, try exploring around a bit).
-Having a big network of points to fast travel to makes the game a lot cleaner as an experience, so roaming around between quests to find new areas is another investment that will pay off later.
+Each major settlement you reach is a place you can fast travel to, marked on your map by a blue icon with a wheel.
+If you've reached a settlement and that blue symbol doesn't appear, try exploring around a bit more until it pops.
+Having a big network of these points to fast travel between makes the game a lot smoother and faster, so roaming around between quests to find new areas is an investment that will pay off.

-Secondly, it's safer to use that network by day.
-When you fast travel there's always a chance of a random encounter, good or bad, but attacks by bandits tend to be more common during nighttime.
-That still doesn't mean you're safe in daylight hours, but your odds of not being accosted are better.
+Secondly, it's safer to use this network by day as when you fast travel there's a chance of a random encounter.
+These can be good or bad, but attacks by bandits tend to be more common during the night.
+You're not entirely safe in daylight hours, but your odds of not being accosted are better.

 3. Beds are essential, just make sure they're yours!

-Sleeping in a bed heals you and gives you rest, as well as being one of the methods of how to save in Kingdom Come Deliverance 2, but sleeping in somebody else's bed risks a confrontation with the law.
-Certain quests will provide you with free beds (such as helping the Blacksmith in Tachov), but you can also go to Taverns and Lodgings and pay for places to stay.
+Sleeping in a bed heals you and gives you rest, as well as being one of the methods to save in Kingdom Come Deliverance 2, but sleeping in somebody else's bed risks a brush with the law.
+Certain quests will give you free beds (such as helping the Blacksmith in Tachov), but you can also go to Taverns and Lodgings and pay for places to stay.
 A small payment will let you stay for a night, but a bigger one will gain you permanent room, which can help a lot.

 There's also a difference between rooms.
 Go to a tavern and ask for a place to stay, and all they might have is a bale of hay in the barn.
 Go to a proper inn, and you'll get a bed that provides a better night's rest, as well as access to a chest that serves as a player stash to put spare inventory, as well as food.
 Of course, the hay bale is likely to be cheaper, and if you're really desperate, you can find abandoned camps in the wilderness, or clear hideouts of bandits so you can use it for yourself.